.

 1. Investigate the effect of altitude and temperature on the density of birds and bats of LBER.

-2. Evaluate the relationship between the structure and composition of vegetation and bird and bat diversity at two different altitudes and between seasons (winter vs. summer).
+2. Evaluate the relationship between vegetation structure and composition and bird and bat diversity at two different altitudes and between seasons (winter vs. summer).

 3. Explore the effects of logging and nest destruction on the population density of royal palms and cavity-nesting birds.